 Filmmaker Dave Seoane supports Wallace, describing it as a poor decision by Burton:

-- Had Jake Burton been alive when this happened, he would have gathered those involved in the office, finished talking about the problem and the world would have moved on.
+- Had Jake Burton been alive when this happened, he would have gathered those involved in the office, talked thru the matter, put it to rest, and the world would have moved on.
 Unfortunately, it didn't work out that way.
 Terje deserved much better treatment than he received.
 Not just from Burton, but from others in the industry.
 There was little support from the major industry players when things were at their worst.
 It was completely quiet.

 Seoane believes that it is due to the woke movement which was strong in the USA at the time.

 Whatever the reason, Terje was done with Burton and was without a board sponsor for the first time in his professional career.
-Which takes us back to the collection at SNØ, and his new board from Zen Snowboards under his feet, and talk about his future as a snowboarder.
+Which brings us back to the session at SNØ, and his new board from Zen Snowboards under his feet, and talk about his future as a snowboarder.

 - What kind of career do you see in the future?